Simplified and Generalized Masked Diffusion for Discrete Data

-\paragraph{Discrete-time forward process.} The forward process is defined as a Markovian sequence of discrete random variables $x_t$ indexed by time $t$, where $t$ runs from 0 to 1.
+\paragraph{Discrete-time forward process.} We start with the case of a single token and later expand to multiple dimensions.
+We define the forward process as a Markovian sequence of discrete random variables $x_t$ indexed by time $t$, where $t$ runs from 0 to 1.
 Throughout the work, we abuse the notation such that $x_t$ can be either an integer or its corresponding one-hot vector, whenever it is clear from the context.
 We divide $[0, 1]$ into $T$ intervals, and let $s(i) = (i - 1)/T$, $t(i) = i / T$.
-Following \citet{austin2021structured}, the state transition between $[s(i), t(i)]$ is determined by a transition matrix of size $m \times m$: $Q_i = (1 - \beta_i)I + \beta_i \mathbf{1} e_m^\top,$ where $\mathbf{1}$ is an all-one vector of size $m + 1$, $e_m$ represents a one-hot vector with the $m$-th element being 1.
+Following \citet{austin2021structured}, the state transition between $[s(i), t(i)]$ is determined by a transition matrix of size $(m + 1) \times (m + 1)$: $Q_i = (1 - \beta_i)I + \beta_i \mathbf{1} e_m^\top,$ where $\mathbf{1}$ is an all-one vector of size $m + 1$, $e_m$ represents a one-hot vector where element at index $m$ is 1.
 Each entry $[Q_i]_{jk}$ denotes the probability of transition from the state $j$ to the state $k$: